our pets have allergies too

 Allergies are a very common and very frustrating problem for people and pets alike.

 People often get sinus symptoms and itchy, watery eyes.
 While we sometimes see these signs in pets and cats in particular, it is much more common for them to have skin and ear problems.
+So how do you know if your pet has allergies?
 Pets often shake their heads, scratch their ears, lick and chew at their feet, or are just itchy all over.
 Secondary skin and ear infections are a common result of these irritations.

 Pets can be allergic to all the same things we are: pollen, grass, mold, food and various insects including fleas.